yarka-guru/connection_app/README.md

    Ensure that the database administration tool is installed and configured on your local machine.

+## Running the UI

+1. **Open the HTML File**:

+   Navigate to the `ui` directory and open the `index.html` file in your web browser.
+This will load the UI for connecting to the AWS RDS.

+2. **Fill in the Form**:

+   Enter the AWS environment and connection details in the form provided.

+3. **Submit the Form**:

+   Click the "Connect" button to submit the form.
+The UI will send the form data to the backend and display the connection details received from the backend.

+## Connecting the UI to the Backend

+1. **Start the Backend Server**:

+   Ensure that the backend server is running and accessible.
+The backend server should be able to handle the form submission and provide the connection details.

+2. **Configure the Fetch API**:

+   In the `ui/scripts.js` file, update the fetch API URL to point to the backend server's endpoint for handling the form submission.

+3. **Test the Connection**:

+   Open the `index.html` file in your web browser, fill in the form, and submit it.
+Verify that the connection details are displayed correctly and that the backend server is providing the expected response.

 ## Requirements

 This application requires the following Node.js modules: